15 Great Grad Programs That Offer Free Tuition

 - Stipend for 12 months worth at least $49,538 (total)

-- Comprehensive health insurance that covers hospitalization and specialty care, among other benefits.
+- Comprehensive health insurance covers hospitalization and specialty care, among other benefits.
 Even their children and legal spouses are covered in certain cases

 - Family support subsidy for graduate students with minor children (i.e., 17 years old and younger)

-Graduate students also have access to a Dean’s Emergency Fund for unexpected emergency expenses.
+Aside from these financial aid options, Yale also offers external fellowships and grants to graduate students.
+They also have access to a Dean’s Emergency Fund for unexpected emergency expenses.
 Advanced PhD students can apply for coverage of their Continuing Registration Fee, too.

 Graduate Programs with Free Tuition: